On this page:

 - Limit sugary foods and beverages

-Age: Men 45 years or older, and women 55 years or older, are at higher risk for heart disease.
+Age: Men 45 years and older, and women 55 years and older, are at increased risk for heart disease.

 When should drug therapy be used?
 This question should be discussed and decided with a clinician who knows your total health history.
 An assessment of your risk for developing cardiovascular disease can help determine appropriateness and the intensity of therapy.
 Multiple risk factors or pre-existing conditions (previous heart attack or metabolic syndrome) may warrant more aggressive or earlier treatment to lower cholesterol levels.